saucelabs/sauce-docs/docs/testfairy/app-distribution/symbols-file.md

 ## Accessing Symbols File Through the Dashboard

-To download your symbols file through the Sauce Labs dashboard, follow these steps:
+To download your symbols file through the TestFairy dashboard, follow these steps:

 1. **Log In to Your Dashboard**

-   Log in to your [Sauce Labs dashboard](https://saucelabs.com).
+   Log in to your [Sauce Labs dashboard](https://mobile.saucelabs.com).

 2. **Navigate to Uploaded Apps**

-   From the sidebar menu go to Mobile Testing and to the section where your uploaded apps are listed.
-Find the app that has the symbols file attached to it.
+   From the apps list, find the app that has the symbols file attached to it.

 3. **Access App Details**